Theresa Two Bulls

 Theresa B. "Huck" Two Bulls (Oglala Sioux) (October 23, 1949 – November 21, 2020) was a Native American attorney, prosecutor and politician of the Oglala Sioux Tribe.
 In 2004 she was elected as Democratic member of the South Dakota Senate, representing the 27th district, the first American Indian woman to be elected to the state legislature.
 She served until 2008.
 That year Two Bulls was elected as president of the Oglala Sioux Tribe of the Pine Ridge Reservation, the second woman to serve in this position.
 She served one term, which was two years.

 In elective office, Two Bulls particularly worked to develop stronger relationships between tribal and local and state governments.
 She also served on a United States Department of Justice task force to develop guidelines for and implementation of a study to reduce violence against Indian women.
 In 2015 she was secretary-treasurer of the National Congress of American Indians.

 Early life and education

 Theresa Two Bulls was born into the Oglala Lakota Tribe in Oglala, where her mother worked for the Bureau of Indian Affairs (BIA) at the Lone Man School.
 She had to retire after becoming ill and the family moved to the town of Pine Ridge in 1964.
-Theresa went to the Pine Ridge High School.
+Theresa went to the Pine Ridge School.
 She first earned an associate degree.